App & Browser Testing Made Easy

 Unit Testing of React App using Jest

-Jest is the testing framework that is recommended in the official docs for testing the react applications.
+Jest is the testing framework recommended in the official docs for testing the react applications.
 In this example, Jest framework is used to test the component, created for the sample react application.
 All the tests should be written in a separate test.js file.
 Jest will automatically detect the files with the extension .test.js.
 In this example, the file is named as App.test.js

 You can run the test using the command – npm run test.
 The output will show the test results as shown in the figure.

-The react testing library and Jest take care of the unit testing and component testing, but their limitations lie with the aspect of end-to-end testing where the application must be tested in order to check how the components behave in integration with each other.
-The complexities for more advanced applications can be a tiresome task and may encounter shortcomings along the way.
+The react testing library and Jest take care of the unit testing and component testing, but their limitations lie with the aspect of end-to-end testing where the application must be tested to check how the components behave in integration with each other.
+The complexities for more advanced applications can be tiresome and may encounter shortcomings along the way.
 This is where tools like Browserstack can be quite useful for end-to-end testing the react applications.
 Moreover, one can also leverage automation testing for better and faster results.

 End to End Testing of React Apps on Real Devices